TPFMachine Tutorial 1.1¶

 The first panel shows the TPF, Kepler's aperture, and sources on the TPF.
 The following panels show the PSF (black) and SAP (red) photometry for each source

-on the TPF, as well as the evaluated PSF model and the aperture computed by PSFMachine
+on the TPF, as well as the evaluated PSF model and the aperture computed by PSFMachine.

 In this case, the 3rd source at the bottom left got a slightly contaminated aperture including signal from the central target.
 This can be seen on the SAP (red) light curve that shows an eclipse but the PSF (black) does not.
 This can be improved by choosing a smaller aperture for that particular source.